 Here’s a primer on how each effort should feel:

-Easy days are exactly what they sound like.
+EASY DAYS are exactly what they sound like.
 Your effort level should be relaxed.
 You should be able to speak a sentence here and there—and, at the end of the run, should feel good, like you could just keep going, says Roche.

-➥For speed days, you’ll approximate your 10K and 5K efforts for various intervals.
+SPEED DAYS: You’ll approximate your 10K and 5K efforts for various intervals.
 Again, that’s not about the pace the machine says you’re going but about what your body is telling you.

 “So much of developing a sense of feel comes from trying it out,” says Roche.
 “Play around with it.
 Have fun.
 Adjust your pace until you think, ‘Okay, this is my 5K effort—I can probably hold this effort for that much time.’
 You might not be right the first time, but you should be constantly assessing and adjusting.
 And figuring out what that feels like will help you on race day.”